epn-vespa/tutorials/Connection-between-HELIO-and-IMPEx-tools/Tutorial.md

 Image illustration for zooming into the region:
 <img src="https://raw.githubusercontent.com/megadiesel705/tutorials/master/Connection-between-HELIO-and-IMPEx-tools/img/3_Venus_Impact_Zoom_Into_Region.png" width="500" alt="Zoom Into the Region">

-<h4 id='3c'>c)  The Earth Case</h4>
+#### The Earth Case

 * The same can be performed for the Earth case within AMDA.
 One can use e.g. WIND data to obtain the CME outside the magnetoshpere and **e.g. CLUSTER1 within the magnetosphere**.
 CLUSTER1 data can then be compared with SINP paraboloid model for Earth.
-The SINP model performs the simularion “on fly” **i.e. the input paramters are parameters measured by the chosen spacecraft at the chosen time**.
+The SINP model performs the simulation on the fly **i.e. the input paramters are parameters measured by the chosen spacecraft at the chosen time**.

 * Besides AMDA, one can also go to the 3D visualization tool 3DView and test the interconnectivity of AMDA & 3DView (see example in fourth step).